 Why working with a web developer takes your client projects to the next level

-As a designer, you frequently get asked, "Can you create a website for us, too?"
-It's tempting to say yes.
-Extra sales, happy customers, and you can use your creative skills more broadly.
+As a designer, you regularly get asked, "Can you also create a website for us?"
+It's tempting to say yes - extra sales, happy customers, and you can use your creative skills more broadly.
 But the reality of website building often brings more worries than expected.

-You're great at what you do.
+You are great at what you do.
 You create beautiful designs, understand your clients, and know exactly how to tell their story visually.
-But as soon as the conversation turns to websites, things get complex.
+But as soon as the conversation about websites starts, things get complex.

 Should you learn to program yourself?
 Use a website builder?
 Or just say no to these opportunities?
-Many designers struggle with this dilemma, mostly because they don't want to disappoint their clients.
+Many designers struggle with this dilemma, mainly because they don't want to disappoint their clients.

 The pitfalls of building websites yourself

-Suddenly you're no longer a designer, but an amateur programmer, SEO specialist, and technical help desk all in one person.
-These are all fields that take years to learn well.
+Suddenly you are no longer a designer, but an amateur programmer, SEO specialist, and technical helpdesk all in one person.
+These are all fields that take years to learn properly.

 When passion turns into frustration

 Many people I talk to start a website project enthusiastically, but get caught up in technical details.
-Hours go into figuring out why something isn't working, as the deadline approaches and the client asks how things stand.
+Hours go into figuring out why something is not working, as the deadline approaches and the client asks how things stand.

 The sense of control turns into stress.
-You spend more time on technical problems than on the creative work you're good at.
+You spend more time on technical problems than on the creative work you are good at.
 And meanwhile, your next client is still waiting for that logo design.

 Your professional reputation is at stake